davemarkowitz/distributionalDensity/README.md

-`distributionalDensity` computes the four **distributional density** parameters of a psychologically-consequential language dimension within a text, as described in Markowitz (2026), *Measuring the Distributional Density of Psychological Characteristics in Language:
+`distributionalDensity` computes the four **distributional density** parameters of a psychologically-consequential language dimension within a text: prevalence, burstiness, position, and dispersion.
-The Prevalence, Burstiness, Position, and Dispersion of Verbal Behavior*.

 Traditional psychology-of-language and NLP research measures a construct's **prevalence**: how much of it appears in a text, relative